ajmaradiaga/steampipe-plugin-btp/docs/index.md

   # This can also be set via the `BTP_CIS_ENTITLEMENTS_SERVICE_URL` environment variable.
   cis_entitlements_service_url = "https://entitlements-service.cfapps.[region].hana.ondemand.com"

   # Access token to communicate with the Cloud Management Service APIs.
+You can get the instructions on how to get an access token for the SAP Cloud Management Service APIs here: https://help.sap.com/docs/btp/sap-business-technology-platform/getting-access-token-for-sap-cloud-management-service-apis.
 Required.
   # This can also be set via the `BTP_CIS_ACCESS_TOKEN` environment variable.
   cis_access_token = "eyJhbGciOiDBNsO0JxFoAaodkDJ3Pmk7cFEsEr5ml5BwNWEafrEjy8Hsxt2mVACpD8B4AIPpRuMoGE71qXGoPcW0vCugceTwN4C3xM8qYmH7DLQ"